 - Provisional admission may be granted to students who have not submitted all documents or test scores for admission.
-Such students will be allowed to attend for one semester (i.e., enroll in up to 6 graduate semester credit hours and earn a 3.0 or better grade point average).
+Such students will be allowed to attend for one semester (i.e., enroll in up to 6 graduate semester credit hours and earn a 3.0 or better overall graduate grade point average).
 Provisional admission is not available for all degree programs and is not available for international students.
 Students should check with the chair of the department/division delivering the program to determine provisional admission availability. - Probationary admission may be granted to students who have submitted all documents for admission but do not meet all requirements for full admission.
-Students who have a low overall grade point average or low GRE/GMAT scores, or who have not met departmental requirements or lack appropriate background for the chosen master's program.
-Probationary status will be changed to full admission upon completion of 12 semester credit hours with a 3.0 or better overall graduate grade point average and upon completion of any additional requirements. - Full Admissions may be granted to students who have submitted all documents for admissions and met all requirements for full admissions depending on available space.
+Students who have a low overall grade point average or low GRE/GMAT scores, or who have not met departmental requirements or lack appropriate background for the chosen master's program may be granted probationary admission.
+Probationary status will be changed to full admission upon completion of 12 semester credit hours with a 3.0 or better overall graduate grade point average and upon completion of any additional requirements. - Full Admission may be granted to students who have submitted all documents for admission and have met all requirements for full admission depending on available space. - Conditional Admission: An admission decision based on an imposing non-academic condition.
+If an applicant is admitted conditionally, this means that the student is pending an official document (transcript, degree certificate, test score) that is required for general admission.
+The student is allowed to enroll for one semester and submit the pending documentation.
+The student may not register past this initial semester until the pending documentation is submitted

-Deferred Admissions
+Deferred Admission

-Students wishing to defer their offer of admission can do so using the Leave of Absence Form available from the Office of Graduate Studies and Research.
-Deferrals will only be granted for a term of up to one year from the offer of admissions.
+Students wishing to defer their offer of admission can do so using the Leave of Absence Form available from the Graduate School.
+Deferrals will only be granted for a term of up to one year from the offer of admission.
 Students who defer their admission for more than one year will have to reapply.

-Non-degree Applicants
+Non-Degree Seeking Applicants

-Individuals wishing to take courses for personal growth, etc. may register for up to twelve hours as non-degree seeking.
+Individuals wishing to take courses for personal growth may register for up to twelve hours as non-degree seeking.
 These courses may not be applicable to a degree program.